 IREC honored its 2014 national 3iAward winners – for Innovation, Ingenuity, Inspiration in renewable energy and energy efficiency – at an awards ceremony on the show floor at SPI.
 This year’s winners in each competitive category were for the first time selected by some 1,000 online voters.

 “With these awards we’re proud to recognize individuals, programs and projects setting the standards that will make a clean energy future possible,” said IREC Board Chair David Warner.
 “We recognize innovative solutions to solving tough problems; we salute the ingenuity of those developing novel concepts and implementing new ideas that advance the use of clean energy; and we thank those who inspire others to make a difference.

 “Today we celebrate the nation’s trailblazers who are leading the way, and inspiring others to transform communities with sustainable solutions,” added Ken Jurman, chair of IREC’s 3i Awards Committee.

 IREC President and CEO Jane Weissman added the IREC perspective: “In nearly every state, rules and practices are making it easier, safer and more affordable for millions of consumers to benefit from renewable energy and energy efficiency.
 And to meet the explosive demand, we’re working to prepare a highly skilled clean energy workforce, so consumers get quality results from their clean energy investments.”

-Awards were presented for: State & Local Government Project of the Year, Community Renewable Project of the Year, IREC Accredited Training Program of the Year, and IREC Certified Trainer of the Year.
-Four special recognition awards were also presented.
+Awards were presented for: State & Local Government Project of the Year, Community Renewable Project of the Year, IREC Accredited Training Providers of the Year, and IREC Certified Trainer of the Year.

 Honored Award Recipients